Guide, Reviewed 6 May 2026

-Speeding is the most common driving offence in the UK by a wide margin.
-Around two million tickets are issued every year.
-Most are dealt with by post in three steps: an NIP, an FPN, and the option of a course.
-Knowing how each step works lets you respond on time, avoid extra penalties, and pick the cheapest legal option.
+Around 2 million UK speeding tickets are issued each year, mostly by post in three steps: NIP, FPN, then the option of a speed awareness course.
+Knowing each step keeps you on the cheapest legal route.

 Most speeding offences in the UK are detected by camera.
 Fixed yellow Gatso cameras, average speed cameras (the painted lines on motorway roadworks), and mobile police vans all do the work.
 A small share of tickets come from a marked or unmarked patrol with handheld radar or laser.